MissouriMRR/docs/subteams/simulation/installation/simulation_installs.md

 Now you are ready to begin experimenting with your flight code in the simulator!
 Check out [https://github.com/mavlink/MAVSDK-Python](https://github.com/mavlink/MAVSDK-Python) (specifically the examples folder) for some inspiration).
 Once you clone the repo, make sure to `pip3 install mavsdk` before trying to run any of the examples.

-## Flying the Drone with Code:

-(This is based on what has been discovered.)

-To fly the drone with code in Unreal:
-1. Start the Unreal simulation
-2. Start PX4 via the instructions above.
-3. Connect a MavSDK server to the PX4 SITL
-    1. E.g., run `.\mavsdk_server_bin.exe udp://:{UDP_PORT}`
-        Replace {UDP_PORT} with the onboard remote port PX4 highlighted
-    2. If you get a bind failed error when starting PX4 regarding the onboard port, use the new remote port
-4. Run your code, connecting the System as follows:
-    `drone: System = System(mavsdk_server_address="localhost")`
-    `await drone.connect()`